 a.
 Products to Undergo ATR.
-ATR will be performed throughout the study in accordance with the District and MSC Quality Management Plans.
+ATR will be performed throughout the study in accordance with the regional Quality Management System..
 The ATR shall be documented and discussed at the AFB milestone.
 Certification of the ATR will be provided prior to the District Commander signing the final report.
 Products to undergo ATR include: AFB Documentation which consists of a completed Feasibility Report, technical appendices and any models/programs/spreadsheets utilized for calculations of design, habitat benefits and costs.